duckythescientist/SmoothLife/README.md

 We still have some discreteness that would be best made smooth.
 In GoL, the decision for a cell to be alive or dead next generation is with hard rules.
 Comparison with 2 and 3.
 Let's apply the logistic function to this transition.

 Using the values from the paper, use a logistic around 0.5 to determine aliveness of the local cell.
-If the local cell is alive, if the neghbors are between 0.267 and 0.445 then keep the cell alive.
+If the local cell is alive, if the neighbors are between 0.267 and 0.445 then keep the cell alive.
 If the local cell is dead and the neighbors are between 0.278 and 0.365 then make the cell alive.
 These transitions are fuzzy and all done with logistics and linear interpolation.

-[This article](https://0fps.net/2012/11/19/conways-game-of-life-for-curved-surfaces-part-1/) probably did a better job of explanining it, and he used pictures, but he went deeper into the math.
+[This article](https://0fps.net/2012/11/19/conways-game-of-life-for-curved-surfaces-part-1/) probably did a better job of explaining it, and he used pictures, but he went deeper into the math.

 ### Smooth Time Steps